Wiluna railway line

 The Meekatharra to Wiluna railway (often referred to as the Wiluna railway) was a 113 mi branch line of the Western Australian Government Railways that extended the Mullewa – Meekatharra railway from Meekatharra to Wiluna and operated between 1932 and 1957.
 Wiluna was the furthest rail terminus from Perth on the Western Australian Government Railways system.
 Paroo was the highest station, at 1916 ft above sea level; the highest point on the Western Australian railway network, west of Paroo, was 2134 ft.

 Overview

-The Meekatharra-Wiluna Railway Act 1927, an act by the Parliament of Western Australia assented to on 23 December 1927, authorised the construction of the railway line from Meekatharra to Wiluna.
+The Meekatharra–Wiluna Railway Act 1927, an act by the Parliament of Western Australia granted assent on 23 December 1927, authorised the construction of the railway line from Meekatharra to Wiluna.

 Construction began in the late 1920s, and the line operated between 1932 and 1957, mainly serving the Wiluna gold mining area.

 However Wiluna was also at the end of the 1900 km Canning Stock Route from Halls Creek in the Kimberley region, and so the railway became a vital means of dispatching cattle intended for southern markets.

 The track was susceptible to washaways.

 There had been consideration of linking Wiluna with Leonora by rail in the 1920s.